Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 Amplitude uses a combination of three different methods to identify your users: **device ID**, **user ID**, and **Amplitude ID**.

 - Device ID is a unique ID for a given device.
-Since our client SDKs run on a single device they generate a device ID automatically.
-However server-side SDKs handle request for many devices, so a device ID must be provided manually for each event.
+Amplitude client-side SDKs generate a device ID automatically for you on initialization and store them since they run on a single device.
+However server-side SDKs handle requests for many devices, so Amplitude server-side SDKs don't generate a device ID on initialization.
+You can set the device ID when you `track()` an event.

 - User ID is an internal unique identifier configured by you.
 You can assign a unique user ID for individual users, for example email addresses.

 - Amplitude ID is automatically creates by Amplitude once a unique user is identified.
 Amplitude ID can include multiple device IDs and user IDs that are all associated with a single user.

-Ampliutde **client-side** SDKs generate device IDs for you on initialization and store them.
-You can also customize your own device IDs.
-However, Amplitude **sever-side** SDKs don't generate device IDs on initialization.
-You can set the device ID when you `track()` an event.

 For mobile SDKs, Amplitude also tracks: